patrickfav/website-favre/content/articles/2020-04-14-how-to-centralize-your-checkstyle-configuration-with-maven/index.md

 ---
 ![](article_6b235e313cdf3f991002e9b8.jpeg)

-Checkstyle, loved by those who set it up, hated by those who didn’t, is Javas most popular tool to force your code style flavor onto others.
+Checkstyle, loved by those who set it up, hated by those who didn’t, is Java's most popular tool to force your code style flavor onto others.
 Whatever your feelings about this static analyzer may be, if you have to manage it in your project(s) this article is for you.

 ![Screenshot of the IntelliJ Checkstyle Plugin showing some issues](article_e59d31038ea2183912f82f43.png)

 A familiar sight for Checkstyle users

 The default setup is quite easy.
 Create your checkstyle.xml add the rules you prefer and reference it in your Checkstyle Maven plugin.
 This may be fine for a single project, managing more would require copying the configuration file over and manually syncing them.
-Since most developers nowadays can’t escape the ubiquitous micro-services style architecture, where the myriads of services are managed either in a [monorepo](https://medium.com/@mattklein123/monorepos-please-dont-e9a279be011b) or in multiple individual ones, the latter needs a better solution for this problem.
+Since most developers nowadays can’t escape the ubiquitous microservices style architecture, where the myriads of services are managed either in a [monorepo](https://medium.com/@mattklein123/monorepos-please-dont-e9a279be011b) or in multiple individual ones, the latter needs a better solution for this problem.

 ### Maven to the Rescue